elastic/kibana/CONTRIBUTING.md

 ## How We Use Git and GitHub

+### Forking

+We follow the [GitHub forking model](https://help.github.com/articles/fork-a-repo/) for collaborating on Kibana code.
+This model assumes that you have a remote called `upstream` which points to the official Kibana repo, which we'll refer to in later code snippets.

 ### Branching

 * All work on the next major release goes into master.